nmansard/hqp/README.md

 Hierachical Quadratic Problem solver

-This software implements a MATLAB-based hierarchical least-square quadratic solver (HQP) based on the paper
+This software implements a MATLAB-based hierarchical least-square quadratic solver (HQP) based on the paper [1]

-The software is organize as follow:
+The software is organized as follow:

 1. in the main directory, the main functions of the solver:

-* hcod computes the HCOD from the problem specification A,b$ and an initial guess of the active set.
+* hcod computes the HCOD from the problem specification A,b and an initial guess of the active set.
 The function returns h and Y that are manipulated by the other function during the active-search loop.